normesta/azure-storage-azcopy/README.md

 ## Find help

-See any of these articles on the docs.microsoft.com website.
+For complete guidance, see any of these articles on the docs.microsoft.com website.

 :eight_spoked_asterisk: [Get started with AzCopy](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-v10)
  [Transfer data with AzCopy and blob storage](storage-use-azcopy-blobs.md)